 What are hospital-acquired infections?

-• Screening questions - patients are asked if they have recently been hospitalized, travelled or been ill.
+- Screening questions: Patients are asked if they have recently been hospitalized, travelled or been ill.

-• Monitor patients for signs and symptoms of infection and place patients exhibiting infections in additional precautions - the additional precautions help prevent the transfer of infectious particles via healthcare staff and/or equipment.
+- Monitor patients for signs and symptoms of infection and place patients exhibiting infections in additional precautions: Additional precautions help prevent the transfer of infectious particles through healthcare staff and/or equipment.

 Patient Indicators and Reporting

-C. difficile Infection (CDI)
+- C. difficile infection (CDI)

 Clostridium difficile (C. difficile) is a bacterium that causes mild to severe diarrhea and intestinal conditions and is the most frequent cause of infectious diarrhea in hospitals and long-term care facilities in Canada, as well as in other industrialized countries.